ibowditch/userdocs/kiosk.md

 When you place your tag on the reader to sign in, the system goes through the following steps to work out an appropriate action:

-1. Check if you are a member of this brigade.
+1. Check if you are an active member of this brigade.
 If not, you can't sign-in.

 2. Check if you are already signed in to an event today.
 If you are, your tag will sign you out of that event.